product trust

 35% lift in task completion.
 25% reduction in staking flow abandonment.

-Web3 products ask users to switch between multiple tools just to understand what they hold, what they can do next, and how participation actually works.
-That's not a content problem.
-It's a product structure problem.
+Web3 asks users to switch tools just to understand what they hold.
+That's not a content problem, it's a structure problem.

 Problem